Integrable viscous conservation laws: Quasitriviality, transport equations and deformed hodograph formula

 where coefficients $\alpha$ are determined by recursion as follows

 where

-Let us note that coefficients $\alpha$'s depend only on the variable $u$ through the function $f''(u)$ and its higher derivatives.
+\end{theorem} \proof Solving the system of linear equations~(\ref{btransport}) by separation of variables one obtains the statement of the theorem. \endproof Let us note that coefficients $\alpha$'s depend only on the variable $u$ through the function $f''(u)$ and its higher derivatives.
 The quasi-Miura transformation for Burgers' equation can be recovered from the formula~(\ref{tburgers}) by choosing $g_{n}(u) = 0$ and eliminating the dependence on function $f''(u)$ and its higher derivatives via the triangular system of the form~(\ref{triang}).
 It turns out that terms of quasi-Miura transformation at any order are rational functions of $u_x$, $u_{xx}$ etc. with no explicit dependence on $u$.
 For instance, up to $O(\epsilon^{4})$, the quasi-Miura transformation for Burgers' equation takes the form

 A direct comparison with the Liu-Zhang approach to the solution of transport equations~\cite{LZ} is readily made by observing that the functions $f''(u)$, $f'''(u)$, $\dots$ play the role of parameters in the quadrature formula~(\ref{Lvnint}) as well as the functions $x_{uu} = f''_{u}$, $x_{uuu} =f'''(u)$, $\dots$ do in Liu-Zhang's framework.